 I apologize about the scan quality shown here, they do not do the photo's justice.

-The originals have been professionally scanned at 9600 dots per inch and then photographically printed on quality photographic paper.
+The originals have been professionally scanned at the highest dots per inch possible and then photographically printed on quality photographic paper.

 (These are NOT laser prints they are 2nd generation chemically produced photographs)

 2PTBoats - "A column of PT's put hard to starboard executing a swift turn"

 3PTBoats - no description available - appears to be a speed trial between different boats - with smoke trails

 PTCREW - "Monday morning re-hash occurs after every night action as the PT-ers talk over what happened - or failed to happen"

 PTRendezvous - "PT Boats rendezvous near the flag ship for further attack orders"

 Wash - "Spray from a PT moving at high speed almost screens it from view"